Online Gaming > BattleTech > Advanced Game Guide

 arms more easily.

-If an OpFor 'Mech gets knocked down, don't fire on it.
+an OpFor 'Mech gets knocked down, don't fire on it.
 Let it get back

 up.
 Not for honor, but firing on it will usually hit the center torso